2001–2002 India–Pakistan standoff: Planning

 The troop deployment to India's western border was expected to take three to four weeks, accordingly, the military action involving a limited offensive against the terrorists' training camps in Pak administered Kashmir was planned by the Indian Cabinet Committee on Security for the second week of January 2002.
 It would start with an airstrike by the Indian Air Force's Tiger Squadron to attack zones with a large concentration of camps.
 Special forces of the Indian Army would then launch a limited ground offensive to further neutralize the terrorist camps and help to occupy the dominant positions on the LoC.
 14 January 2002, was decided as the tentative D-day.

 According to the Indian strategy, a limited strike in the Pakistan administered Kashmir was preferred as it would convey the Indian resolve to Pakistan and yet keep the international retribution levels that are manageable.
-Indian actions would then be comparable to the ongoing US offensive in Afghanistan against Osama bin Laden's Al-Qaida terrorists.
+Indian actions would then be comparable to the ongoing US offensive in Afghanistan against Osama bin Laden's Al-Qaeda terrorists.

 The CCS had weighed in the possibility of Pakistan launching an all-out offensive as a response to the Indian strikes.
 The intelligence assessment suggested that the Pakistani Army was not well prepared.
 This further minimized the chances of Pakistan launching a full-scale war.
 The Indian plans were strengthened by a strong economy with low inflation, high petroleum, and forex reserves.
 Finance minister Yashwant Sinha announced that the Indian economy was prepared for war, in spite of being the final option.
 The limited strike served as a tactical option.
 The troop build-up signaled "India's seriousness" to the international community.
 If Pakistan's strategy did not change then India would have no other option.

 Military confrontations

 In late December, both countries moved ballistic missiles closer to each other's border, and mortar and artillery fire was reported in Kashmir.
 By January 2002, India had mobilized around 500,000 troops and three armored divisions on Pakistan's border, concentrated along the Line of Control in Kashmir.
 Pakistan responded similarly, deploying around 300,000 troops to that region.
-The tensions were partially diffused after Musharraf's speech on 12 January promising action on terror emanating from Pakistan.
+The tensions were partially defused after Musharraf's speech on 12 January promising action on terror emanating from Pakistan.

 Artillery duels were commonplace during the protracted military confrontations.
 In one such instance, well over 40 Pakistani soldiers perished on Point 5353 near Dras when Indian troops from nearby Point 5165, Point 5240 and Point 5100 commenced artillery fire on the Pakistani post, rendering the Pakistanis unable to reinforce their troops.